 2. Remove the two cap screws and nuts securing each front shock absorber to the frame and the upper A-arm.
-Account for bushings and sleeves from each.

 Additional support stands are necessary to support the rear axle when the shock absorbers are removed or damage may occur.